RameshDevops55/real-time-project-aks-app/README.md

 tf_state_tenant_id

-#Create a Project Repository on Git Hub and work on Repository to push your code into it.
+## Create a Project Repository on Git Hub and work on Repository to push your code into it.

 - Clone the Repository to Local Machine.
 - create branch and work on the branch to write the Scripts.
 - push your Branch to Github Repository and Raise Pull Request after accepting request merge your branch to Main Branch.

-#Setup Instructions
+## Setup Instructions

-1. Provision AKS Cluster using Terraform:
+### 1. Provision AKS Cluster using Terraform:

 - Navigate to the terraform directory.
 - configure terraform.tfvars file with Azure subscription details and AKS cluster properties.
 - Run terraform init, terraform plan, and terraform apply to provision the AKS cluster.
 - Verify successful creation of the cluster.

-2. Build Web Application - CI Pipeline:
+### 2. Build Web Application - CI Pipeline:

 - Set up a CI pipeline using Azure DevOps or GitHub Actions.
 - Configure pipeline stages for tasks such as dependency installation, code compilation, testing, and artifact generation.
 - Integrate code quality checks and static code analysis tools.
 - Ensure successful execution of the CI pipeline by validating generated artifacts (Docker images).

-3. Deploy CD Pipeline into AKS Cluster:
+### 3. Deploy CD Pipeline into AKS Cluster:

 - Configure a CD pipeline to trigger on successful completion of the CI pipeline and changes in deployable artifacts.
 - Define pipeline stages for tasks such as container image deployment, Kubernetes manifest generation, and cluster configuration updates.
 - Implement blue-green or canary deployment strategies.
 - Verify successful execution of the CD pipeline by validating the deployment of the web application onto the AKS cluster.

-4. Interconnected User Story (Integration of CI/CD pipelines with AKS):
+### 4. Interconnected User Story (Integration of CI/CD pipelines with AKS):

 - Configure pipeline tasks to authenticate with the AKS cluster using service principals or Kubernetes credentials.
 - Implement Kubernetes deployment manifests or Helm charts for defining the desired state of the application within the cluster.